jorishr/website-text-translator/README.md

 ### Modes

 The program can be run with optional flags that change the behavior of the program.
-You can disable backups `--backup-no`, disable the translation service `--translate-no` and run the program in dry-run mode `--dry-run`.
+You can disable backups `npx wtt start --backup-no`, disable the translation service `npx wtt start --translate-no` and run the program in dry-run mode `npx wtt --dry-run`.
 In dry mode no files are written.
-If you want to see less log messages in the terminal, use the flag `--info-no` or set the `logLevel` key to an empty string `""` in the config file.
+If you want to see less log messages in the terminal, use the flag `npx wtt start --info-no` or set the `logLevel` key to an empty string `""` in the config file.

 ```json
   "mode": {